QoS benefits

 What does QoS solve?

 Consider the following diagram, which shows a game client in the center and all the possible datacenters to which it can connect.
 The game client might be running on a machine that's geographicly closer to some datacenters than others (those depicted as touching the circle).
 However, if the client has a bad connection to of some datacenters, even if they're geographicly close, then it's preferable to connect somewhere else.
-QoS evaluates multiple criteria, in addition to geographic proximity, to find the best servers to which to connect (shown in the diagram as the datacenters that are connected by solid lines).
+QoS evaluates multiple criteria, in addition to geographic proximity, to find the best servers to which to connect (demonstrated in the diagram as the datacenters that are connected by solid lines).